alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/use-trade-preferences-export-goods.markdown

-Pan-Euro-Med cumulation | EUR-MED movement certificate All other preference countries | EUR1 movement certificate Re-export goods imported from the Generalised Scheme of Preferences (GSP) | Form A ^Read guidance on exporting goods under preference to [Mexico](https://www.gov.uk/government/publications/notice-832-tariff-preferences-rules-of-origin-for-mexico/notice-832-tariff-preferences-rules-of-origin-for-mexico) and [Turkey](https://www.gov.uk/government/publications/notice-812-european-community-preferences-trade-with-turkey) .^
+Pan-Euro-Med cumulation | EUR-MED movement certificate All other preference countries | EUR1 movement certificate Re-export goods imported from the Generalised Scheme of Preferences (GSP) | Form A

+^Read guidance on exporting goods under preference to [Mexico](https://www.gov.uk/government/publications/notice-832-tariff-preferences-rules-of-origin-for-mexico/notice-832-tariff-preferences-rules-of-origin-for-mexico) and [Turkey](https://www.gov.uk/government/publications/notice-812-european-community-preferences-trade-with-turkey) .^

+To request:

-To request EUR-MED or EUR1 preference certificates, [contact the import and export general enquiry team](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/customs-international-trade-and-excise-enquiries).
-Contact your local Chamber of Commerce to request GSP Form A.
+- EUR-MED or EUR1 preference certificates, [contact the import and export general enquiry team](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/customs-international-trade-and-excise-enquiries)

-##Make a claim
+- GSP Form A, contact your local [Chamber of Commerce.](http://www.britishchambers.org.uk/find-your-chamber/)

+###Get the certificate stamped

 You must attach the export invoice to the movement certificate.
 If this isn’t available, you must attach all of the following: